the power of b2b storytelling

 the ruler

-The ruler determines what the norm is.
-At least, that's what they communicate.
-The target audience is attracted to organizations of this archetype.
-Consequently, they are willing to invest more in the services and/or products.
-Luxury brands make great use of this archetype.
-However, it is important to remain approachable when you are the ruler.
-That way you avoid coming across as arrogant and thus less accessible - although, of course, that attitude can also be a tactic.
-B2B storytelling from this archetype mainly emphasizes how good and valuable your organization is.
+The ruler decides what the norm is.
+At least that's what they communicate.
+The target group is attracted to organizations of this archetype.
+They are therefore willing to invest more in the services and/or products.
+Luxury brands make extensive use of this archetype.
+However, it is important to stay accessible when you are the ruler.
+This prevents you from appearing arrogant and thus becoming less accessible — although, of course, that attitude can also be a tactic.
+In B2B storytelling based on this archetype, the main emphasis is on how good and valuable your organization is.

 the creator/artist

 Knowledge is power.
-The sage tells stories from knowledge and experience.
-Honesty is paramount.
-Organizations that are thought leaders in their industry often exemplify this.
+The sage tells stories based on knowledge and experience.
+Honesty comes first.
+Organizations that thought leader being in their industry are often an example of this.
 Google uses this archetype in their brand and storytelling.
-They share knowledge and show what opportunities this knowledge gives to small businesses, for example, as just mentioned.
-You can also see this in the other YouTube series they present.
+They share knowledge and show what this knowledge offers opportunities to, for example, small companies, as just mentioned.
+This is also reflected in the others Youtube series that they present.

 the innocent

 B2b storytelling from the innocent is pure.
-You can see positivity and honesty in the communication of this archetype.
-FrieslandCampina is a great example of the innocent.
-They focus their storytelling on the farmers and the positive and ideological aspects of the dairy industry.
+You see positivity and honesty in the communication of this archetype.
+FrieslandCampina is a good example of the innocent.
+In their storytelling, they focus on farmers and on the positive and ideological aspects of the dairy industry.

 the explorer

 Excitement, curiosity and adventure.
-Thus tells the explorer.
-They take the target audience on an adventure, but also invite their (potential) customers to explore.
+This is what the explorer says.
+They take the target group on an adventure, but they also invite their (potential) customers to explore.
 The North Face is an example of this.
 Their Instagram is an inspiring place where they engage customers in the stories they share.

 the rebel

-Telling from the rebel's point of view is tough.
-They do things differently and that is what appeals to the target audience.
-They go their own way, against the current.
-Harley Davidson is a brand which is rebel on and off.
-The brand is seen as rebellious and the quest for freedom plays a major role in the branding.
-In this they are very accessible and approachable.
+Telling from the rebel is cool.
+They do things differently than usual and that is what appeals to the target group.
+They go their separate ways, against the current.
+Harley Davidson is a brand that is utterly rebellious.
+The brand is seen as rebellious and the quest for freedom plays a major role in branding.
+Here, however, they are very accessible and approachable.
 This is also reflected in their storytelling.
-They call to claim freedom and emphasize the feeling it gives.
+They call for freedom to be claimed and emphasize the feeling it gives.

 the hero

 The hero inspires and is powerful.
-They are the role model.
-The target audience addressed from this archetype does not shy away from a challenge and works hard.
+They are the example.
+The target group that is addressed from this archetype does not shy away from a challenge and works hard.
 Nike uses this archetype in their storytelling.
-They do not directly emphasize that they themselves are the hero, but rather that their customers are.
+They do not immediately emphasize that they are the hero themselves, but rather that their customers are.
 Heroes in movies often have to solve a problem.
 Nike does this for various social problems.
-They evoke and contribute to the solution.
+They call and contribute to the solution.

 the magician

 The organizations that embrace this archetype make dreams come true.
-They communicate their power in an elegant and accessible way.
-They take your question or problem off your hands and offer the solution.
+They communicate their strength in an elegant and accessible way.
+They take care of your question or problem and offer the solution.
 They have a lot of knowledge and are happy to share it.
-Again, you can see thought leadership in this.
-Disney, of course, is a very clear example of this.
+This also includes thought leadership.
+Of course, Disney is a very clear example of this.

 the jester

-Humor, lighthearted and in the moment.
-Jester told in an accessible way.
-Here the focus is on positivity and building connections.
-Coolblue is a true jester.
-You see this reflected throughout their organization.
-In terms of storytelling, this is evident in their blogs.
+Humour, light-hearted and in the moment.
+The jester tells in an accessible way.
+Here, the focus is on positivity and building connections.
+Coolblue is a real jester.
+This is reflected in their entire organization.
+In terms of storytelling, this is clearly evident in their blogs.
 For example, in their recurring blogs about customer contact.
-These are full of humor and put the customer at the center.
-In this way they share positivity and build a connection with their customers.
+They are full of humor and the customer is put first.
+This is how they share positivity and build a connection with their customers.

-Also called the everyday person.
-Authenticity and recognizability are paramount here.
+Also known as the everyday person.
+Authenticity and familiarity come first here.
 Hema is an example of this.
 The stories they tell are pure and honest.
-They take the 'ordinary down-to-earth Dutchman' as their starting point.
+They take the “ordinary sober Dutchman” as their starting point.
 Real Hema.

 the lover

-When you tell stories from the archetype of the lover, you make the target audience feel special and emphasize the relationship you have.
-The relationship with the customer is central.
-In b2b storytelling, you emphasize that, but also the beauty of your service or product.
+When you tell stories from the archetype of the lover, you make the target group feel special and emphasize the relationship you have.
+The relationship with the customer is key.
+In b2b storytelling, you focus on that, but also on the beauty of your service or product.
 A classic example is Chanel.
-They tell stories in an intimate and passionate way, as in Inside Chanel.
-In this, the customer is taken into the details of the brand using storytelling.
+They tell stories in an intimate and passionate way, like Inside Chanel.
+Here, the customer is included in the details of the brand using storytelling.

-You see this archetype a lot in the healthcare industry.
-In your story, you are the one who takes the worry out of your target audience, but you also make them feel safe.
+You see this archetype a lot in the healthcare sector.
+In your story, you are the one who relieves the concerns of your target group, but you also make them feel safe.
 Insurance companies often include this archetype in their storytelling.
-They then emphasize the safe feeling their services provide and that they care about the customer.
+They then emphasize the sense of security that their services offer and that they care about the customer.

 choose the right archetype

-It is important, however, that your services, products and organization match the archetype.
-You can pick any archetype, but does it match your organization?
+However, it is important that your services, products and organization match the archetype.
+You can choose any archetype, but does it suit your organization?
 Therefore, choose an archetype that has the same values as your organization.
 B2b storytelling using an archetype is a powerful tool for communicating with your target audience.
-By matching the right archetype to your organization, you can create deeper connections with your target audience.
+By connecting the right archetype to your organization, you can create deeper connections with your target group.